korrapati-SaiSree/cs7810-group2/delivarables/topic-application.md

 - **Audience**: broadly, who would be interestd in a knowledge graph for this topic?

--  Real Estate Developers and Investors
+-  a) Real Estate Developers and Investors
--  Urban Planners and Policymakers
+-  b) Urban Planners and Policymakers
--  Employers and HR Teams
+-  c) Employers and HR Teams
--  Economists and Researchers
+-  d) Economists and Researchers